sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- struct Object -->
 `Object` provides a root for the object hierarchy tree filed in by the GStreamer library.
-It is currently a thin wrapper on top of `gobject::InitiallyUnowned`.
+It is currently a thin wrapper on top of `glib::object::InitiallyUnowned`.
 It is an abstract class that is not very usable on its own.

 `Object` gives us basic refcounting, parenting functionality and locking.
-Most of the functions are just extended for special GStreamer needs and can be found under the same name in the base class of `Object` which is `gobject::Object` (e.g. `gobject::ObjectExt::ref` becomes `GstObjectExt::ref`).
+Most of the functions are just extended for special GStreamer needs and can be found under the same name in the base class of `Object` which is `glib::object::Object` (e.g. `glib::object::ObjectExt::ref` becomes `GstObjectExt::ref`).

-Since `Object` derives from `gobject::InitiallyUnowned`, it also inherits the floating reference.
+Since `Object` derives from `glib::object::InitiallyUnowned`, it also inherits the floating reference.
 Be aware that functions such as `GstBinExt::add` and `ElementExt::add_pad` take ownership of the floating reference.

-In contrast to `gobject::Object` instances, `Object` adds a name property.
+In contrast to `glib::object::Object` instances, `Object` adds a name property.
 The functions `Object::set_name` and `GstObjectExt::get_name` are used to set/get the name of the object.